GothenburgBitFactory/tw.org/content/docs/durations.md

 * `quarter`
 * `qrtr`
 * `qtr`
-* `semiannual`                           One hundred and eighty three days.
+* `semiannual`                           One hundred and eighty-three days.
 Missing ordinal implies six months.
 This is an imprecise value.
 * `1 years`                              One year.
 * `1 year`
 * `1 yrs`